charypar/puzzle-swarm/README.md

 ### Got it, how do I model it?
 And what is Monte Carlo?

 Good question!
-Since the times involved are random, it seems reasonable to use some kind of stochastic modeling.
+Since the times involved can be considered random, it seems reasonable to use some kind of stochastic modeling.
 And essentially, we can model anything about the game if we can model the time it takes to solve a puzzle and move to the next one.
-That is random, but follows a certain distribution.
+That time is random and follows a certain distribution.
 The difficulty of the puzzles and travel times are hidden in its parameters.
 Chain a bunch of these in a row and you've got a single run of a game for a single team.
-Do it *n* times (for *n* teams in a game) and you have a single randomly generated puzzlehunt.
+Do it *n* times (for *n* teams in a game) and you have a single randomly generated instance of a puzzlehunt defined by the puzzle parameters.

 To get any sensible results, we need some statistical measures of these random realizations.
 For that we turn to the [Monte Carlo method](http://en.wikipedia.org/wiki/Monte_Carlo_method): we do this whole thing thousands of times and compute means, medians, standard errors, etc. of anything you're interested in.